theRemix/BrahSkrip/README.md

 ### Pidgin Script
 (these may all change at any time, k)
-depends on haxe and node (for now)
+depends on haxe, hxcpp, gcc, mktemp, and node (for now)

 compiles through gcc, via haxe
   **brah main**